-Pollutant Release Inventory is a publicly accessible database that tracks the release, disposal and transfer of pollutants.
-However, provincial and territorial legislation is generally of more importance to commercial and industrial emitters in Canada.
+Provincial and territorial legislation is generally of more importance to commercial and industrial emitters in Canada.
 For large emitters the federal government has reporting obligations while the provinces tend to issue permits and approvals for emissions related to facilities.
 Ontario has incorporated several of the U.S. Environmental Protection Agency's air modeling practices into its legislation.
 Reporting obligations of emissions are increasingly becoming the norm as reporting thresholds are progressively lowered.

 Climate change-related legislation is a patchwork across the country.
 Several provinces have worked with certain U.S. states through the Western Climate Initiative ("WCI") on emissions trading programs.
-In addition, carbon taxes are used in some jurisdictions. including British Columbia and Alberta.
+In addition, carbon taxes are used in some jurisdictions, including British Columbia and Alberta.
 In late 2011, Quebec, a WCI Partner, adopted a regulation under its Environmental Quality Act, which creates a cap and trade system for greenhouse gas emissions.
 In 2016, Ontario enacted the Climate Change Mitigation and Low-carbon Economy Act ("Climate Change Act"), which created a cap and trade system.
 Ontario began trading in 2017 and joined the emissions trading bloc in place between Quebec and California with its first participation in a joint auction occurring in early 2018.
 In July 2018, the newly-elected Ontario government repealed the Climate Change Act and ended Ontario's participation in cap and trade.
 However, the province of Nova Scotia joined the WCI in May 2018 and began auctioning in 2020.